Auto Insurance: Are You Covered?

 When we ask potential new clients about their own auto insurance, they usually assure us they are “fully covered.”

-Unfortunately, most motorists have never taken a hard look at their auto policy to determine just how much coverage they really have.
+Unfortunately, most motorists have never taken a hard look at their policy to determine just how much auto insurance coverage they really have.
 The Declarations Page included in your auto policy renewal outlines your policy limits for both bodily injury and property damage.
 To help you understand the insurance terms listed on your Declarations Page, see Auto Insurance Terms.

 In Arizona, the minimum insurance liability requirement for vehicles is $15,000 per person, $30,000 per occurrence.
 Unfortunately, we see many accidents where the at-fault driver has either no insurance or the minimum $15,000/30,000 required by law.